publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.8.0] - UNRELEASED =

+* Changed: Replaced Pimple library with a prefixed version of the library to avoid conflicts with other plugins;
+* Changed: Replaced Psr/Container library with a prefixed version of the library to avoid conflicts with other plugins;
+* Changed: Change min PHP version to 7.2.5.
+If not compatible, the plugin will not execute;
+* Changed: Change min WP version to 5.5.
+If not compatible, the plugin will not execute;
+* Changed: Updated internal libraries to latest versions;

 = [2.7.4] - 06 Mar 2022 =